 Eating disorders or impulsive food habits are no stranger to our society.
 Junk food is available around the corner from you no matter where you are.
 Considering that we’re constantly surrounded by flavor bombs of unhealthy food, it’s no wonder so many people struggle with binge eating and food addictions.

 There are a few ways to go about addressing food addictions but, of course, some are more effective than others.

-That’s why on today’s episode of Personal Development Without The Fluff, we are joined by author of “Never Binge Again,” Glenn Livingston to share with us his weight-loss journey.
+That’s why on today’s episode of Old Souls & Seekers, we are joined by the author of “Never Binge Again,” Glenn Livingston to share with us his weight-loss journey.
 A journey that involved overcoming a severe emotional addiction to something that you wouldn’t expect to hear… Stay tuned to find out!

 You can learn more about Glenn Livingston here.

 - Emotions aren't necessarily the primary cause of an eating disorder but they may lead to one.